willmartian/ia-demo-project/README.md

 ## Action Items
 - Needs mobile breakpoints to fix responsiveness
-- Add loading spinning to iframe
+- Add loading spinner to iframe
 - Create type definition for API to avoid `any` types
 - Check for a11y errors with [axe](https://github.com/dequelabs/axe-core)